Introduction to Pottery Techniques for Beginners

 Your pieces now have been fired and there will be an introduction to glazes.

-Glazing final pieces including : under glazes, glazes, crystal glazes and some oxides
+Glazing final pieces including : under glazes, glazes, crystal glazes and many mixes that we tried and many yet to be discovered!

 A full refund can only be given within 14 days from the initial date of booking.